Since I Found You (TV series)

-Since I Found You is a 2018 Philippine drama television series starring Piolo Pascual, Arci Muñoz, JC de Vera, Alessandra de Rossi and Empoy.
-The series premiered on ABS-CBN's Primetime Bida evening block and worldwide via The Filipino Channel from April 16 to August 10, 2018, replacing The Good Son.
-It was replaced by Halik.
+Since I Found You is a 2018 Philippine television drama series broadcast by ABS-CBN.
+Directed by Antoinette H. Jadaone, Andoy L. Ranay and Darnel Joy R. Villaflor, it stars Piolo Pascual, Arci Muñoz, JC de Vera, Alessandra de Rossi and Empoy.
+It aired on the network's Primetime Bida line up and worldwide on TFC from April 16 to August 10, 2018, replacing The Good Son and was replaced by Halik.